seoelab/Seoela-personal-website/content/publication/impact-of-environmental-regulations-on-exporting-firms-in-mexico/index.md

 ---
-title: "Environmental Regulations and Firm Export Dynamics: Theory and Evidence from Mexico"
+title: "Environmental Regulations and Export Dynamics: Firm-Level Evidence from Mexican Manufacturing"
 publication_types:
   - "0"
 authors:
   - admin
-abstract: In recent years, air pollution from industrial sources in Mexico has declined significantly even as manufacturing output has continued to rise.
-  This paper investigates the role of environmental regulations as a primary driver behind these trends.
-In particular, I examine how Mexico's ProAire regulations contributed to the cleanup of manufacturing and shaped firm export performance.
-A decomposition of the decline in emissions suggests that the technique effect played a significant role, indicating substantial improvements in pollution abatement practices within industries.
-Reduced-form results confirm that ProAire regulations led to a 15% reduction in reported firm emissions.
-I also find that, on average, stricter regulations reduce export entry by 0.3%, increase export exit by 2%, and reduce export sales by 13%.
-However, the results reveal pronounced heterogeneity in the impact of regulation.
-I find that smaller firms, burdened by disproportionate compliance costs, exhibit a higher propensity to exit export markets and suffer substantial declines in export revenues.
-In contrast, larger firms demonstrate resilience, with evidence of export growth that likely reflects scale advantages and resource reallocation under stricter regulation.
-The findings suggest that ProAire led to significant environmental improvements and restructured the export margin through the reallocation of export activity toward larger firms.
+abstract: In recent years, air pollution from industrial sources in Mexico has declined significantly despite rising output.
+This paper investigates the role of environmental regulations in driving these trends and examines their effects on firm-level export performance.
+A decomposition of the decline in emissions reveals that the technique effect played a significant role, indicating substantial improvements in pollution abatement practices within industries.
+Reduced-form estimates show that environmental regulations lowered pollution emissions by 15\%.
+Stricter regulations also reduce export entry by 0.3\%, increase export exit by 2\%, and reduce export sales by 13\% on average.
+The impacts are heterogeneous across firms.
+Smaller firms face disproportionate compliance costs, leading to higher exit rates and larger revenue declines, whereas larger firms exhibit resilience, with export growth reflecting scale advantages and resource reallocation.
+Using data from 2005 to 2014, counterfactual analysis within a quantitative model confirms that environmental regulations were the primary driver of the observed emission reductions and that the implicit price of pollution faced by firms increased substantially over the period.
 draft: false
 featured: true
 image: